Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 Hawaii Stats and Trends

+- Hawaii has three wins against the spread in 10 games this season.

-- This season, the Rainbow Warriors have one against the spread win in two games as a favorite of 3 points or more.
+- The Rainbow Warriors have covered the spread once this season when favored by 3 points or more (in two chances).

-- Hawaii's games this year have eclipsed the over/under three times in nine opportunities (33.3%).
+- Hawaii's games this year have hit the over on three of nine set point totals (33.3%).

 - This year, the Rainbow Warriors rack up 6.6 fewer points per game (27.3) than the Rebels allow (33.9).

-- Hawaii is 1-1 against the spread and 3-0 overall in games when it scores more than 33.9 points.
+- Hawaii is 1-1 against the spread and 3-0 overall this season when the team notches more than 33.9 points.

-- In games that Hawaii picks up over 430.2 yards, the team is 1-2 against the spread and 3-1 overall.
+- In games that Hawaii totals over 430.2 yards, the team is 1-2 against the spread and 3-1 overall.

-- The Rainbow Warriors have turned the ball over 11 more times (24 total) than the Rebels have forced a turnover (13) this season.
+- The Rainbow Warriors have turned the ball over 24 times this season, 11 more turnovers than the Rebels have forced (13).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.